assem-ch/python-arabic-reshaper/README.md

 For more info visit my blog [post here](http://mpcabd.xyz/python-arabic-text-reshaper/)

+## Install
+You can install the library using:

+    sudo pip install arabic_reshaper

+Or you can clone the code and run:

+    sudo python setup.py install

+## Usage

+    import arabic_reshaper
+    reshaped_text = arabic_reshaper.reshape(u'اللغة العربية رائعة')

 ## Known Issue
 [Harakat or Tashkeel](http://en.wikipedia.org/wiki/Arabic_diacritics#Tashkil_.28marks_used_as_phonetic_guides.29) are not supported, and I think that they can't be supported as their unicode characters are non-spacing marks (i.e. they don't take space, they are rendered in the same space of the character before them), which means that when used in a reshaper, they will be rendered on the next character as the text is reversed.